philswatton/neural-network-by-hand/nnbh/vector-and-matrix-calculus.md

 # Vector and Matrix Calculus

+Since we need derivatives for gradient descent, and since we're representing our neural network in matrix form, we're going to need some extra rules of calculus above and beyond those used for scalar calculus.

+Foruntately, just as vectors matrices are a way of organising numbers and equations, so too is vector and matrix calculus a way of organising derivatives (amongst other things).
+It's good however to be aware of the way in which we'd expect our derivatives to be organised, as this will be a useful reference point down the line.

 ## Motivation: Partial Derivatives

 Consider a function $f$ with two input variables, $x$ and $z$: